Camp Bullis: History

 Between World Wars I and II, Camp Bullis grew significantly in size.
 The leased properties of Camp Bullis and additional adjacent properties were purchased.
 In addition, 1,760 acres of Camp Stanley, primarily the inner cantonment of present-day Camp Stanley, were transferred to the chief of ordnance for the San Antonio Arsenal, which was located in the city of San Antonio to the south.
 The remaining area, formerly known as the Leon Springs Military Reservation, was transferred to Camp Bullis.
 During this period, infantry and engineering units of the 2d Division and other troop units in the San Antonio area used Camp Bullis.
 Training and drills by the Citizens Military Training Camp and the Reserve Officers Training Corps also took place at Camp Bullis.
 Troops took part in target and combat practice, firing Stokes mortars, and maneuvering in regiment-sized units.

 Starting in 1937, the Second Division tested new divisional structures meant to increase mobility and flexibility through mechanization and motorization.
 These tests, featured in a 1939 Life issue and employed the use of antitank units and the 6th Infantry Regiment, and lasted through 1939.
 The resulting concept, known as the triangular division, was built around three infantry regiments and gave commanders at each level of organization, from platoon to division, three forces to face enemy units - one to confront the enemy, one to maneuver and outflank the enemy, and one to exploit enemy failures or weaknesses and act as a reserve.
 In 1939, Army Chief of Staff General George C. Marshall ordered that the triangular division design be adopted for all infantry divisions.
 The formal reorganization of the Second Division included the addition of the 38th Infantry Regiment, two artillery battalions, and a change from 75-mm to 105-mm howitzers.

 In 1942 and 1943, the triangular division was replaced when the need for tank and other armored units became essential parts of division-sized units.

 Prior to World War II, Camp Bullis had hosted a number of nonmilitary activities.
 In 1926, portions of two movies—The Rough Riders and Wings—were filmed at the installation.
-The Rough Riders was filmed using troops of the 1st and 5th Cavalry regiments as extras.
+The Rough Riders was filmed using troops of the 1st Cavalry and 5th Cavalry regiments as extras.
 Palmtree Hill, which was stormed by the troops, was planted with palm trees to resemble San Juan Hill in Cuba.
 The flying fields at Camp Bullis were used in the production of Wings, the winner of the first Academy Award for best picture.
 In the early 1930s, Camp Bullis was one of many military installations across the country used for the organization of Civilian Conservation Corps (CCC) personnel.
 Personnel from the CCC, as well as the Works Progress Administration (renamed Work Projects Administration in 1939), participated in the construction of some of the camp's facilities during this period.